Coronavirus: Daily record 952 deaths as Germany enters lockdown | DW | 16.12.2020

-The new record tally for a single day coincided with the country beginning new, tougher COVID-19 lockdown restrictions.
-The reinforced measures are expected to run at least until January 10, affecting stores and schools.
+The record death toll for a single day coincided with the country beginning new, tougher COVID-19 lockdown restrictions.
+Reinforced measures are expected to run at least until January 10, affecting stores and schools.

-Germany's Robert Koch Institute reported a record 952 deaths on Wednesday, the country's highest death toll since the coronavirus pandemic began.
+Germany's Robert Koch Institute reported a record 952 deaths on Wednesday, the country's highest daily death toll since the start of the coronavirus pandemic.
 The previous record, set less than one week ago, was 598.

 Germany also recorded 27,728 new infections as the country entered a stricter lockdown which closed schools and most shops nationwide.